majuss/ecoevolpara/latest/docs/source/storage.rst

 The SAN - storage area network - is a network storage attached over 8 Gbit fibre channel.
 Currently we have 15 TB of storage mounted on harriet at /SAN.

-There is a manual to mount the SAN under Ubuntu: Multipathing-Ubuntu-1404.pdf (inside of the docu-directory).
+Follow :download:`this manual <appendix/pdfs/Multipathing-Ubuntu-1404.pdf>` to mount the external storage.

 Additional to the manual see `this error <http://pissedoffadmins.com/os/mount-unknown-filesystem-type-lvm2_member.html/>`_ which will occur.